 To investigate the cellular translocation of Dorsal, Relish, Stat92E, and Yki in crab hemocytes, immunocytochemical staining was used as described in a previous study (35), with a few minor modifications.
-Briefly, pretreated hemocytes were blocked with 3% bovine serum albumin (BSA) for 30 min at 37 °C, and then hemocytes were incubated overnight at 4 °C with the corresponding antibody (1:100 in blocking buffer).
-After washing with PBS, the hemocytes were incubated with 3% BSA for 10 min, followed by the addition of the second antibody goat anti-mouse Alexa Fluor 488 (1:1000 dilution in 3% BSA).
-This reaction was maintained in the dark for 1 h at 37 °C and then washed with PBS.
-Hemocytes were stained with 4',6-diamidino-2-phenylindole dihydrochloride (DAPI, AnaSpec Inc., San Jose, CA), for 10 min at room temperature, and then washed again.
-All stained hemocytes were then observed under a Revolve Hybrid Microscope (Echo).
+Briefly. pretreated blocked hemocytes were with 3%-bovine serum albumin (BSA) for 30 min at 37°C, then hemocytes were incubated overnight at 4 °C with the antibody corresponding (1:100 in blocking buffer).
+After washing with PBS, the hemocytes were incubated with 3% BSA for 10 min, followed by the addition of the second antibody: goat anti-mouse Alexa Fluor 488 (1:1000 dilution in 3% BSA).
+This reaction was maintained in the dark for 1 h at 37°C, then washed with PBS.
+Hemocytes were stained with 4' 6-diamidino-2-phenylindole dihydrochloride (DAPI, AnaSpec Inc., San Jose, USA), for 10 min at room temperature, and then washed again.
+All stained hemocytes were then observed under a Revolve Hybrid Microscope (Echo, USA).